Pet Poison Prevention

-There are many, many human foods which are poisonous to pets and which need to be kept away from them.
-Garbage cans should also be kept pet proof, and alcoholic beverages need to be safely stored away from curious snouts.
+There are many, many human foods which are poisonous to pets and that need to be kept away from them.
+Garbage cans should also be kept pet-proof, and alcoholic beverages need to be safely stored away from curious snouts.

 All medications need to be safely stored away in cupboards and not on countertops.
 Bathroom cleaning products need to also be tucked away, and always remember to close toilet lids.

 Ethylene glycol (antifreeze) products have a sweet taste that pets may enjoy, however, these items are extremely toxic and should be safely hidden.
 Car products like cleaners and fluids need to also be properly stored.